 Don’t be negative.
-First date conversation should never take a negative turn.
+The first-date conversation should never take a negative turn.
 Remember, this is your chance to connect, and connection takes place more freely when the exchange is positive, light, and open.
-There is nothing that shuts down a connection faster than bashing an ex-boyfriend, or talking about how frustrating your dating life has been.
+There is nothing that shuts down a connection faster than bashing an ex-boyfriend or talking about how frustrating your dating life has been.

 Don’t have unrealistic expectations.
 There are people who expect perfection in others.
 Then there are people who expect others to acknowledge the perfection in themselves.
 Both scenarios are unrealistic.